Disallowable expenses for Corporation tax

 What cannot be claimed as a Corporation Tax deduction?

-These are the main expenses for which a Corporation Tax deduction is not permitted:
+List of expenses that a Corporation Tax deduction is not permitted:

-There may be others which need to be taken into account.
+It is important to note that the rules on disallowable expenses can be complex and may change from time to time.
 Please check with the team at Perrys Chartered Accountants in London or Kent regarding any item not specifically listed or anything else you may be unsure about.